 Finite Resources.
 Primary products like metals, oil and gas are finite resources.
 Therefore, there is always a danger that when these resources are exhausted, the economy will lose its main export revenue.

 Price Volatility.
-The price of primary products tend to be much more volatile. e.g. they can be influenced by weather and speculation.
+The price of primary products tends to be much more volatile. e.g. they can be influenced by weather and speculation.
 These prices changes can be damaging to countries.
-If prices fall and demand is price inelatic, then producers can go out of business and the country loses its main form of export revenue.
+If prices fall and demand is price inelastic, then producers can go out of business and the country loses its main form of export revenue.

 Lack of investment in education.
 Production of primary products is generally unskilled labour (mining, agriculture).
 Therefore an economy that specialises in primary products may fail to have enough incentives to invest in labour productivity which helps the long-term performance of the economy.

 - Primary products – advantages and disadvantages